sawhite110/Note-Taker/README.md

 * This Note-Taker app will take in text information into the note area and title sections, and can be saved, as well as deleted.

-* I used Express.js to write the code for the back-end to be able to connect to the front-end and send and retrieve date from the database.
+* I used Express.js to write the code for the back-end to be able to connect to the front-end and send and retrieve data from the database.

 ---